-The City shall coordinate with Miami-Dade Transit to provide enhanced transit passenger amenities, such as transit intermodal facilities, bus shelters, real time transit location information at shelters, bicycle facilities, and at intermodal terminals, more comfortable bus seating. with integral parking-and/or park-and-ride facilities, as appropriate, dedicated to transit patrons.
-This coordination with DTPW shall include transit centers, and transit stops with real time transit location information, passenger amenities, and bicycle facilities.
+The City shall coordinate with Miami-Dade Transit to provide enhanced transit passenger amenities, such as transit intermodal facilities, bus shelters, real time transit location information at shelters, bicycle facilities, and at intermodal terminals, more comfortable bus seating. with integral parking and/or park-and-ride facilities, as appropriate, dedicated to transit patrons.
+This coordination with DTPW shall include transit centers, and transit stops with real time transit location information information information.